peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### Add
     public EDecimal Add​(EDecimal otherValue)
-Adds this object and another decimal number and returns the result.
+Adds this arbitrary-precision decimal floating-point number and another arbitrary-precision decimal floating-point number and returns the result.
+The exponent for the result is the lower of this arbitrary-precision decimal floating-point number's exponent and the other arbitrary-precision decimal floating-point number's exponent.

 **Parameters:**